jbcodeforce/jbcodeforce.github.io/docs/techno/elasticsrch.md

 * An index has two primary shards and two replicas.
 * Write requests are routed to the primary shard then replicated
 * Read request are routed to the primary or any replica
-* number of primary shards can not be changed later
+* Number of primary shards can not be changed later
+* As a fully distributed solution, two clients can try to update at the same time.
+So Elasticsearch uses the "Optimistic Consurrency Control", by adding `_seq_no` and `_primary_term` fields to each document.
+With those fields a second update will generate an error.

 ## Getting started